 - Passport and/or immigration fees

-- Costs associated to education: thesis preparation, tuition and courses fees, thesis examination/defense fees
+- Costs associated to education: thesis preparation, tuition and courses fees, thesis examination/defence fees

 - Library acquisition, computer and other services already provided by the University